The website at http://wymeditor.github.io/wymeditor/ is served via GitHub Pages.

 Docutils is also required.
 Docutils is probably available in your Linux distribution as python3-docutils or python-docutils.
 In particular, it is required that rst2html be globally available.

 Previewing the website locally¶

-The website is served in development by running:
+The website is served as part of the whole development serve.

 $ grunt server